learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 *What if in the previous example the load balancer is waiting for the connection to be made?*

 That would explain the 30 seconds delay.
-But it doesn't tell why the node is ready to accept connection when you wait long enough.
+But it doesn't tell why the node is ready to accept a connection when you wait long enough.

 *So why is the traffic recovering after 30 seconds?*